|Address:||360 Main Street|

 Below the tower lies Winnipeg Square, a shopping concourse with a range of retail shops and services.
 This section of the recessed mall occupies the underground area between Main and Fort Street, beginning at Graham Avenue and ending at Portage Avenue.

 360 Main Street and Winnipeg Square comprise the Trizec Corporation’s 1970s redevelopment of the south west corner of Portage and Main.
 The property involved was expropriated by the City of Winnipeg in the early 1970s and the entire block of buildings was demolished by 1974.
-The new development called for the construction of a three story public parking garage, complete with an underground mall (financed by the City of Winnipeg) and an office tower.
-Together the project created 473,000 square feet of retail and office space with a budget of approximately 100 million dollars.
+The new development called for the construction of a three storey public parking garage, complete with an underground mall (financed by the City of Winnipeg) and an office tower.
+Together the project created 473,000 square feet of retail and office space with a budget of approximately $100 million.
 Construction of the office tower began in April 1978, long after the completion of the parking garage.
 The original plan presented by Trizec involved the construction of a second tower at the south end of the Main Street (Winnipeg Square) part of the site, which was never constructed.